-Will we ever tire of seeing thoughtfully designed, traditional, and classic kitchens with timeless and tranquil inspiration?
-Doubt it.
-Let’s revisit these 16 Simply Sophisticated Kitchen Design Ideas inspired by the interior design studio Park and Oak.
+Will we tire soon of thoughtfully designed traditional and classic kitchens with timeless tranquil inspiration?
+Doubtful.
+Let’s peek at 16 Simply Sophisticated Kitchen Design Ideas inspired by the interior design studio Park and Oak.

 16 Simply Sophisticated Kitchen Design Ideas

-Let’s gather ideas and inspiration from their genius!
+Time to gather ideas, clues, and inspiration from their genius!

 1. Sophisticated Color Palette

-In a glorious Hinsdale kitchen (just a stone’s throw from our former suburban home in Elmhurst!), the designers and client chose a warm medium grey for this classic kitchen with rustic elegant charm.
+In a glorious Hinsdale kitchen (a stone’s throw from our former Elmhurst home!), the designers chose a warm medium grey for this classic kitchen with rustic elegance.

-It can be a challenge to pull the trigger on paint colors that you’ll be living with for many years.
-That’s why I’m so grateful that designers share their sources to ease our pain and stretch our imaginations.
+It can be a challenge to pull the trigger on paint colors you’ll live with for many years.
+That’s why I’m grateful designers share sources to ease our own journey.

 Find more paint color ideas for gray in THIS STORY.